 Gets bored with the same-same and ready to go to lengths in seeking new pastures

 Desperate to see success in each engagement and keen to do it in their own way, all over again

 Is quite restless, knowing how every situation is so different and there is nothing which guarantees outcome in the same way as an earlier case

 Strong beliefs & not one to get swayed easily (it should hold good for internal messaging also, then; You wont be able to make them your ambassadors just by rolling out a ppt/xls)

 Desirous of making connects & relationships with people across teams on purpose

 Experiments with people & diplomatic enough to manoeuvre for results

-Addicted to the by-products of sales-cycle and actually using them as fodder for other sales-cycles (not referring to the smokescreens & accoutrements that are more talked of in awe of such salespersons – like cars, coffee, parties & dresses)
+Addicted to by-products of sales-cycle and actually using them as fodder for new sales (not referring to the smokescreens & accoutrements that are more talked of, in awe of such salespersons – like cars, coffee, parties & dresses)